BraneShop/BraneShop.github.io/src/posts/2019-06-21-Deep-learning-quick-start.md

 Let me know if it's missing any paths you think are interesting!
 Over time I'll hopefully add more to it, but for now I hope it helps some one, even if it just inspires you to try something in Elm!

+Note that this isn't intended as a comprehensive quickstart guide, more just a simple little widget to select the right installation commands for whatever deep learning environment you want to use.